Theory of Charge Order and Heavy-Electron Formation in the Mixed-Valence Compound KNi$_2$Se$_2$

 For the parameters given above, there is a jump in the average spinon occupation per site $n_f$ at the first-order transition.
 At $W_3 = 1.75 t_f$, the occupation jumps from $n_f = 0.45$ for $T < T_\mathrm{coh} = 0.12 t_f$ to $n_f = 0.53$ for $T > T_\mathrm{coh} $.
-The reduced valency $n_f < 0.5$ in the uniform phase is expected, indicating that some of the spinons become delocalized and join the sea of conduction electrons in forming a heavy Fermi liquid.
-The increased valency in the CDW phase is less expected, but is consistent with the lack of long-range CDW order observed in experiment \cite{neilson12}, since a long-range ordered state would be impossible at incommensurate filling.
-The valency of localized electrons, which is given by $n_f$ on account of the constraint $\langle n_{fi} \rangle + b_i^2 = 1$, can be measured using techniques such as resonant inelastic X-ray scattering \cite{dallera02}.
-It would be interesting to test whether the predicted jump in $n_f$ at $T = T_\mathrm{coh}$ could be observed experimentally.
+The increased valency in the CDW phase is consistent with the lack of long-range CDW order observed in experiment \cite{neilson12}, since a long-range ordered state would be impossible at incommensurate filling.
+It would be interesting to test whether the predicted jump in $n_f$ at $T = T_\mathrm{coh}$ could be observed experimentally using techniques such as resonant inelastic X-ray scattering \cite{dallera02}.

 The densities of states in the two phases are shown in Figure \ref{dos}.